okpalaChidiebere/reactnd-wittr/README.md

 # Wittr

 This is a silly little demo app for learning how to build an offline-first web app.
-This is just a clone of this [app](https://github.com/jakearchibald/wittr)
+This is just a clone of this [app](https://github.com/jakearchibald/wittr).
+The author also wrote an article [here](https://jakearchibald.com/2014/offline-cookbook/) thats wort a good read

 We learned about:

-- Using Service Workers to intercept network traffic.
+- Using [Service Workers](https://developer.chrome.com/docs/workbox/service-worker-overview/#you_need_https) to intercept network traffic.
 We will understand this using the ServiceWorker dev tools.
 - Using the IndexedDB API (the browser database), along with Service Workers, to write caching solutions that will make your applications more performant.

+The outcome was I was able to use SW both during development and production.
+The default [CRA](https://github.com/facebook/create-react-app#creating-an-app) with service worker only works for production :( but with my way it works for both :)

 ## Difference between an Offline-first and Online first app